MPDzDev/Calendar-Ado/README.md

 ### 3.2 ADO Work Item Panel

 * Scrollable list of work items pinned at top of the app window
+* Search box and type filter to narrow visible items
 * Toggle visibility by clicking on "Features" or filter tags
 * Work items scored and sorted by a blend of: